Is it safe to exercise during pregnancy?

 Why is it important to keep exercising after my baby is born ?

-Exercising after your baby is born may help improve mood and decreases the risk of deep vein thrombosis, a condition that can occur more frequently in women in the weeks after childbirth.
-In addition to these health benefits, exercise after pregnancy can help you lose the extra pounds that you may have gained during pregnancy.
+Engaging in postpartum exercise can enhance mood and reduce the risk of deep vein thrombosis, a condition more prevalent in women in the weeks following childbirth.
+Beyond these health benefits, post-pregnancy exercise aids in shedding the additional pounds gained during pregnancy.